referential-ai/boswell-test/docs/README.md

 This directory contains documentation for the Botwell framework.

+## Core Documentation

+- [CHANGELOG.md](CHANGELOG.md) - History of all notable changes to the project

 ## Directory Structure

 - [functionality/](functionality/) - Documentation about framework functionality and features